 During the first year of study, students will study a range of modules including ocular anatomy, physiology, visual optics, dispensing, geometrical optics and body systems.
 In the second year of study, modules can include pharmacology, binocular vision, colour vision, contact lenses, pathology and ocular disease.
 The final year of study will require students to study modules which will help them to develop skills needed to work in the professional world of optometry.
 This also requires students to undertake practical clinical sessions.
 In the third year of study students are normally also required to write a dissertation.

 Entry requirements to an optometry degree will vary depending on the institution you are applying to and there are a limited amount of institutions that offer this degree.
-The best universities for health related degrees that also provide optometry degrees are Aston University, University of Portsmouth, Cardiff University, The University of Manchester and Anglia Ruskin University.
 To gain entrance to one of these degree programs, students must have gained three A Level grades AAA – AAB with at least two of the grades being in science related subjects (biology, physics, chemistry or mathematics).

 You are advised to contact the institution you are applying to for a full breakdown of entry requirements as each university will be different.